giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 * the Stack Overflow community, for the many code snippets that saved me from frustration

 ## Known issues
-This script works fine, but it is too long, non adaptable to different inputs (e.g. inputs with more constraints, or differently named cells), and resource-heavy.
-I did not work on these issues since I only need it to run on small-ish judgment dataframes in three different flavors, but this is definitely something that needs to be done for elegance's sake.
+The scripts work fine, but they are too long, non adaptable to different inputs (e.g. inputs with more constraints, or differently named cells), and resource-heavy.
+Most importantly, they are TOO MANY: a single, well-written script would suffice.
+I did not work on these issues since I only need this project to run on small-ish judgment dataframes in three different flavors, but this is definitely something that needs to be done for elegance's sake.

-The solution would be to add an additional parameter in the preamble, asking for the total number of constraints in the model.
-The script would then figure out their names based on the columns in the judgment dataframe, and create the relevant modeling/plotting functions accordingly.
-This is easy in theory, but requires quite an intense restructuring of the code.